 - Be calm, clear, and simple

-- Remember safety of all parties; if you feel escalation is happening do not attempt an intervention.
+- Do your best to maintain the safety of all parties; if you feel escalation is happening do not attempt an intervention.
 Keep your distance and continue to monitor until other help has arrived.

-Remember you may always consult with Student Wellness Services and/or the CARE Team.
+Remember you may always consult with the CARE Team.

-Self care for those involved in the situation, including you and others who are supporting that person are important.
+Self care is important for those involved in the situation, including you and others who are supporting that person.
 Services and resources are available for you!